 WHAT IS PCCAPS?

 PCCAPS is an elective for 11th & 12th graders in which students develop "Success Skills" (a.k.a.
 21st Century Skills) through working on real-world projects for companies and organizations.
 Project types fall within the industry fields of engineering, coding, business solutions, health sciences, digital design and primary education.
-Student's work with "clients" out of Park City High School, and have the option of onsite visits with clients.
-Student experience is guided by the principles of Project Based Learning (PBL): a teaching method in which students learn by actively engaging in real-world and personally meaningful projects.
+Student's have the option of onsite visits with their clients.
+Experience is guided by the principles of Project Based Learning (PBL): a teaching method in which students learn by actively engaging in real-world and personally meaningful projects.

-In combination with fundamental knowledge (reading, writing, science and math), Project Based Learning models like PCCAPS facilitate growth in: collaboration, problem solving, self management, effective communication, perseverance and good work habits.
+In combination with fundamental knowledge (reading, writing, science and math), Project Based Learning models facilitate growth in: collaboration, problem solving, self management, effective communication, perseverance and good work habits.

 PCCAPS provides a supportive environment where students self-discover how real-world teams function to produce solutions and deliverables.
 Volunteer mentors from a wide range of professions serve to support program goals by offering project feedback throughout the semester.

 Centers for Advanced Professional Studies (CAPS) is a nationally recognized, innovative high school program with over 19,000 alum since its inception.
 The network has grown to 56 programs across 112 school districts throughout 16 states and 2 countries.
 Park City School District is one of 6 districts in Utah to offer the program.